-- Understanding and respecting cultural values is essential for community economic development in Native communities. - While tribal governments and Native communities work towards economic growth, they are also focused on preserving tribal culture, identity, sovereignty, population, and land, creating a unique balance of priorities that is distinct from other rural communities. - This cultural lens can explain some of the economic decisions made by tribal governments and Native communities. - For example, many tribes and Native communities might make an active choice to avoid developing or exploiting their natural resources (e.g., minerals, water, or forests) for economic gain if the land or resources hold cultural or spiritual significance.
+- Understanding and respecting cultural values is essential for community economic development in Indian Country. - While tribal governments work towards economic growth, they are also focused on preserving tribal culture, identity, sovereignty, population, and land, creating a unique balance of priorities that is distinct from other rural communities. - This cultural lens can explain some of the economic decisions made by tribal governments. - For example, many tribes might make an active choice to avoid developing or exploiting their natural resources (e.g., minerals, water, or forests) for economic gain if the land or resources hold cultural or spiritual significance.